NAKlama/HormoneLevels/README.md

 # HormoneLevels
-Compute and graph hormone levels for transgernder HRT
+Compute and graph hormone levels for transgender HRT

 ## Current state of development

 Since I'm developing this softwares features as I need them, it is currently only for transfeminine HRT.
-It can graphe the amount of estradiol valerate inside the body.
+It can graph the amount of estradiol valerate inside the body.

 ## Planned features